Tlwaller/react-1-afternoon/README.md

 ### Summary

 In the following steps it's important to understand that there is more than one way to solve a toy problem; if your solution doesn't match mine that's okay.
-Also, since the following 5 components are very similiar in their structure, only step 3's detailed instructions go into great detail.
+Also, since the following 5 components are very similar in their structure, only step 3's detailed instructions go into great detail.
 The other steps after that won't go into much detail.

 In this step, we'll start with the first topic: `EvenAndOdd`.